UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

       ( is-cauchy-approximation-prop-Metric-Space A)
 ```

-### The functorial action of short maps between metric spaces on Cauchy approximations is short
+### The action of short maps on Cauchy approximations is short

 ```agda
 module _